Ciarán Kelly (footballer, born 1998): Ballymena United loan

 After just 3 appearances in all competitions for Bohemians, Kelly was loaned out to NIFL Premiership side Ballymena United on the 1 October 2020 until January 2021.
 He made his debut in the opening game of the season, a 1–0 win away to Coleraine at The Showgrounds.
 Hiss first goal for the club came on the 19 December 2020 when he opened the scoring at home to Glentoran in an eventual 1–1 draw.
 He returned to Bohemians on the 11 January 2021 with his loan spell coming to a close.

 Bradford City

 On 12 December 2022, it was announced that Kelly had signed for EFL League Two side Bradford City from 1 January 2023 on a two-and-a-half-year contract, until the summer of 2025.
 At the end of the 2024–25 season, Bradford City entered into discussions with him regarding a new contract.
 On 24 June 2025, the club announced that Kelly had signed a one-year contract extension.

+On 19 May 2026, the club announced that Kelly had not been offered a new contract and would depart the club.

+Bristol Rovers

+On 22 June 2026, Kelly joined EFL League Two club Bristol Rovers on a two year deal, coming into effect on 1 July.